Alumna Kenya Bean (BFA - Art '23) brought her education full circle with her internship at the Whyte Museum of the Canadian Rockies in Banff.

-Last summer, she was part of the University of Lethbridge - Royal Alberta Museum field school at Head-Smashed-In Buffalo Jump.
+In 2022, she was part of the University of Lethbridge - Royal Alberta Museum field school at Head-Smashed-In Buffalo Jump.
 Under the supervision of Drs.
 Shawn Bubel (BSc ’96), Kevin McGeough (BA ’96) and Bob Dawe (Royal Alberta Museum), students like Kenya worked directly with Blackfoot interpreters at the Head-Smashed-In Buffalo Jump Interpretive Centre, who are also collaborators on the project.

 The trip gave students a chance to gain hands-on experience with archaeology but also uncover new insights into Indigenous history in the area–like discovering the site was used over 9,000 years ago.
 Some of the artifacts and ecofacts that Kenya and other students found at the site are similar to the ones that she is now working to process, combining two of her interests of history and art and bringing her experiential learning journey full circle.

 “The love I have for history and archaeology can be applied in a place like the Whyte Museum, where not only do they have a heritage collection of artifacts and ecofacts, but they also have a gallery where there's art, and you get to socialize with artists.
 So, it’s the merging of my two favourite things.”